Squads-Protocol/sqds/README.md

 # @sqds/squads
-## A Library to Interact with the Squads Platform
+## A Library to Interact with Squads V2

 ### Development